pyscf/pyscf/README.md

 Known problems
 --------------

-* Error message "Library not loaded: libcint.2.5.1.dylib" On OS X libcint.dylib is installed in  pyscf/lib/deps/lib  by default.
+* Error message "Library not loaded: libcint.2.7.dylib" On OS X. libcint.dylib is installed in  pyscf/lib/deps/lib  by default.
 Add "/path/to/pyscf/lib/deps/lib"  to  `DYLD_LIBRARY_PATH`